 This policy details how the academy manages and administers the use of word processors including laptops and tablets in examinations, assessments, tests and pupil's normal practice in examinations.
-School will allocate the use of a word processor to a candidate where it is their normal way of working within the centre (AARA 5.8.1) and award the use of a word processor to a candidate if it is appropriate to their needs.
+Centres are allowed to provide a word processor with the spelling and grammar check facility/predictive text switched off where it is the candidate's normal way of working within the centre.
+(AARA 5.8.1) and award the use of a word processor to a candidate if it is appropriate to their needs.